ISRAEL—SPIRIT AND FLESH

 And He said to me, “Son of man, can these bones live?”
 So I answered, “O Lord GOD, you know.”
 (Ezekiel 37:1-3)

 As we consider the state of the Body of Christ we can understand why the Spirit of Christ would refer to it as a heap of very dry bones.

 ‘Thus says the Lord GOD to these bones: “Surely I will cause breath to enter into you, and you shall live.
 (Ezekiel 37:5)

 Here again we behold the promise, the election of God.
 God has proclaimed that of His own sovereign will He shall cause the dry bones to live.
 The bones are the good olive tree because they are the children of God by promise.
 God has promised they will live.

-And when I beheld, lo, the sinews and the flesh came up upon them, and the skin covered them above: but there was no breath in them.
+Indeed, as I looked, the sinews and the flesh came upon them, and the skin covered them over; but there was no breath in them.
 (Ezekiel 37:8)